RandyKdev/learning-web-design/README.md

 A folder may contain several html and css files for better clarity

 # FEEL FREE TO CLONE AND CHECK IT OUT
-(Will add screenshots and some point in the future)
+(Will add screenshots at some point in the future)